 Placing the Dental Restoration

-Dr. Elliott will attach your permanent dental restoration at the last appointment.
+Dr. Umo will attach your permanent dental restoration at the last appointment.
 This can be a dental crown if you are missing one tooth.
 A denture or dental bridge will be used if you are missing multiple teeth.

 How do you care for your new teeth implants?

 To care for your implant-supported restoration, simply follow your normal daily oral hygiene routine.
 You should brush your teeth a few times a day and floss at least once a day.
-If your new restoration requires specific cleaning instructions, Dr. Elliott will give you those instructions.
+If your new restoration requires specific cleaning instructions, Dr. Umo will give you those instructions.
 If you care for your teeth implants properly, they should last a lifetime.

 Schedule a Dental Implant Consultation Today

-To learn more about the dental implant process, schedule an appointment with Fallston, MD dentist, Dr. Elliott.
+To learn more about the dental implant process, schedule an appointment with Fallston, MD dentist, Dr. Umo.
 You can reach her office at (410) 994-2627, or you can request an appointment online.
 The implant process is now a routine treatment that offers a high success rate.

 Teeth implants offer a permanent solution for tooth loss, promote healthy gums, prevent bone loss, and improve overall health.